The Late Middle Ages,

 Introduction

-Study the terms below related to The Medieval Christian Church, Feudal Society, and Late Medieval Conflicts in preparation for a quiz during the first week of the course.
+Learn the terms listed below regarding The Medieval Christian Church, Feudal Society, and Late Medieval Conflicts.

-- focus on the basic identifiers "Who/what, where, and when?"
+- Know the basic identifiers "Who/what, where, and when?"

-- explain “Why is it significant?” (short- and long-term impacts)
+- Be able to explain “Why is it significant?” (short- and long-term impacts)

 The Medieval Christian Church